Archaeology: Investigating Deep Time Stories through STEAM

 Scroll down for program descriptions, pricing, and curriculum alignment.

-What is Deep Time?
+What is Deep time?

 Deep time is a way of thinking about the world around us across both time and space.
 Originally applied to geological time scales covering million of years, it has also been used in recent decades to discuss long archaeological records, including that of Australia.
 Archaeology is the field of research that focusses on the everyday objects left behind by people in the past.
 In Australia, this record began at least 65,000 years ago and is likely to be much older.
 Across millennia, we not only see the long, diverse and nuanced histories of Australia’s many First Peoples communities, but also dynamic changes to Australia’s climate and landscapes.
 Investigating this record, therefore, needs an interdisciplinary approach.